Krecikkko/TUL_Proj_SoftwareEngineering/README.md

 └── README.md
 ```
 Try to provide readable and consistent docs regarding your module, to make work easier for the teams, that
 base on your module.
-I suppose that they will be grateful for that ;)
+I suppose that they will be grateful for that ;D
 ## Suggestions for the backend teams
 To make your life easier try to use python virtual environment.
 To use it go to backend folder and type:
 Windows